unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 # Features

-• Detects all connected components of `*` characters using Disjoint Set Union-Find.
+• Detects all connected components of `*` characters using DSU.

 • Computes the minimum bounding box for each component.